-Although Phase 2 is only now due to formally commence, seed pods from the 2009 flowering season were collected in November that year.
-721 seed were germinated for studies of paternity (pollen source) within pods and other aspects of the mating system, including determining the level of outcrossing, as well as for paternity analysis and assessment of patterns of pollen dispersal within and among populations.
-More specifically the molecular DNA markers employed in this study will allow us track the movement of pollen between plants within populations and perhaps more importantly determine how much pollen is coming into the population from outside and in some cases where it might be coming from.
-Under different mining scenarios some populations may become more isolated and it would be possible to assess whether gene flow might need to be artificially enhanced between populations to ensure their persistence.
+Seed pods from the 2009 flowering season were collected in November that year and seed were germinated for studies of paternity (pollen source) within pods and other aspects of the mating system, including the level of outcrossing, as well as for assessment of patterns of pollen dispersal within and among populations.
+The microsatellite DNA markers already developed will be employed in this study and will allow us to track the movement of pollen between plants within populations and perhaps more importantly determine how much pollen is coming into the population from outside and in some cases where it might be coming from.
+Under different mining scenarios some populations may become more isolated and it would be possible to assess whether gene flow might need to be artificially enhanced between populations to enhance their persistence.
+Material has been non-destructively harvested and DNA extracted from over 500 of these seedlings.
+Genotyping of these individuals is currently being conducted with a subset of the available microsatellite markers.